Revised: October 16, 2023

 Chronicling the Changes

-2023 – Changes pending.
+2023 – There are no significant changes this year.
 A CX-50 model joins the CX-5 as an upscale companion model.

 2022 – Refreshed front and rear styling, standard all-wheel drive, along with suspension and performance enhancements chart the changes this year.